CART Bronstein, Gewirtz & Grossman LLC Announces that Instacart (Maplebear Inc.) Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Instacart (Maplebear Inc.) (“Instacart” or “the Company”) (NASDAQ: CART) and certain of its officers.
+NEW YORK, Jan.
+26, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Instacart (Maplebear Inc.) ("Instacart" or "the Company") (NASDAQ: CART) and certain of its officers.

 Class Definition: